Van Amersfoort Racing: FIA Formula 3 European Championship (2012–2018)

 The team completely changed their line-up in the 2016 FIA Formula 3 European Championship with signing of Anthoine Hubert, Callum Ilott, Harrison Newey and Pedro Piquet.
 Ilott and Hubert were the only race winners for the squad.
 The team retained Mawson in ADAC F4, while Schumacher moved to another team.
 They had a championship battle, which was won by Mawson.
 But in the teams' championship Van Amersfoort Racing lost just by 4.5 points to Prema Powerteam.

 In 2017 the team remained in the European Championship with Newey and Piquet, adding to their squad David Beckmann and the ADAC F4 champion Mawson.
 It was the worst season in the championship for the team as none of drivers have visited the top step of the podium and they were last in the teams standings.
 Their drivers for the 2017 ADAC Formula 4 Championship were Felipe Drugovich, Kami Laliberté, Frederik Vesti and Louis Gachot.
 Drugovich was the title contender till the last race of the season, but lost the battle to Prema drivers Jüri Vips and Marcus Armstrong.
 The team title was again claimed by Prema, who outscored Van Amersfoort Racing by 71 points.

 For the final 2018 FIA Formula 3 European Championship campaign, the Dutch team signed with Keyvan Andres and Artem Petrov, with Sophia Flörsch a later addition to the team.
 While in 2018 ADAC Formula 4 Championship the squad were represented by Joey Alders, Liam Lawson, Lucas Alecco Roy, Frederik Vesti and Charles Weerts, with Lawson finishing runner-up in the championship.

-Formula European Masters and Formula 4 (since 2019)
+Formula European Masters and Formula 4 (2019–present)

 In 2019, Van Amersfoort committed to the inaugural Formula European Masters championship, reuniting with Flörsch.
 For the ADAC Formula 4 championship, the team reunited with Roy and signed Ido Cohen, Niklas Krütten, Sebastian Estner and Red Bull Junior Dennis Hauger.
 Following the cancellation of the Formula European Masters championship, Van Amersfoort entered the inaugural Formula Regional European Championship with Flörsch.
 Hauger ended up winning the 2019 Italian F4 Championship, 136 points in front of the nearest competitor, thereby helping Van Amersfoort to win the team championship.
 The Norwegian driver also finished second in ADAC F4, only seven points behind Théo Pourchaire.

-FIA Formula 2 and Formula 3
+FIA Formula 2 and Formula 3 (2022–present)

 In late 2021, it was announced VAR would replace HWA Racelab on the FIA Formula 2 and FIA Formula 3 grids from 2022 onwards.